jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "Can you describe your relationship?"

 "We were childhood friends when we were nine.
 We reconnected last fall when my family moved to Winnipeg.
 We started studying together, talking about school, spending time skating.
-The relationship developed naturally over several months."
+The relationship—it developed naturally over several months."

 "Did you encourage him to give up hockey?"